ETV-EBIF OpenCable S and T

 The carousel is either a DSM-CC Data Carousel or an Alternative Constrained Data Carousel (DigiCypherII) where the section size is limited to less than 1KB.
 The DSM-CC Data Carousel is required for Cisco set-to-boxes running EBIF user agents and DigiCypherII is required for Motorola DCTs.

-TSBroadcaster fully supports delivery of EBIF applications.
-[View screen shot of TSBroadcaster ETV Application Page].
+S&T's TSBroadcaster fully supports delivery of EBIF applications.

-EBIF is a key component of many the current advanced advertising initiatives within the cable industry (Canoe, CableLabs SaFi and SCTE-130).
+For a while EBIF was a key component of a number of advanced advertising initiatives within the cable industry (Canoe, CableLabs SaFi and SCTE-130).
+Of course this situtation changed drastically following the demise of Canoe circa Feburary 2012.